saopayne/tone_messenger_bot/README.md

 # README #

-* Unit9 Facebook Messenger Chat Bot
+* Facebook Messenger Chat Bot with IBM Tone Analyze API

 #### Quick Summary

-The goal of this task is to create an emotional Facebook Messenger chat bot.
+The goalis to create an emotional Facebook Messenger chat bot.
 Depending on whether the user sends it a positive or negative message, it will gradually get happier or sadder, which will determine its responses.
 All the responses are generic and simply visualise the mood of the bot.

-The bot should also reply with its current mood for a special message "mood".
+The bot should also replies with its current mood for a special message "mood".

 - Typing `hello, hi, ? and some random greetings` will reply with a default message
 - Typing `mood` returns the current mood the bot